sedostheatre/sedos.co.uk/input/about/in-the-press.md

 >A hearty and sincere production, it’s a more complex story than the traditional fairy-tale from which it is adapted, but it’s a lively and engaging one at that.
 ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/musical/stiles-drewes-soho-cinders-at-the-bridewell-theatre/">Soho Cinders, 2019, London Theatre 1</a></cite></footer>

+## *A Swell Party*

+>This production, a Minack debut for Sedos which usually performs just off Fleet Street, classily directed by Roger Harwood and Dawn Harrison-Wallace, dances us through his amazing, sometimes outrageous, ultimately poignant life story, on a triumph of an Art Deco set designed by Steven King… This is glamour with bucketfuls of fizz, and a feeling of extravagant luxury washes over us as the Sedos singers seemingly effortlessly swing through around 50 famous numbers with on-stage pianists, musical director Matt Gould and Ryan Macaulay, the brilliant Annette Brown tooting and drumming, and the Minack’s executive director Zoe Curnow having her own party on double bass.
+Matt and Ryan are a delightful duo, tap dancing too, with narration by the ultra smooth James Franey as Cole, joined by Liz Flint as his wife Linda in shimmering emerald silk, backed by Stephen Beeney, Susan Booth, Rachel Elfassy-Bitoun, Will Garood, Deborah Lean, Yvette Shiel and Alex Yelland.Producer Lizzie Levett, choreographer Jane Saunders, sound and lighting Adam Coppard and Olly Levett, and stage manager Andrew Laidlaw and team make it all so believable.
+When’s the next party?
+><footer><cite><a target="_blank" href="https://www.minack.com/explorewhat-we-doour-past-shows/swell-party">A Swell Party, 2019, Jenni Balou</a></cite></footer>

 ## *How to Succeed in Business Without Really Trying*

 >Quite simply, the show is wonderful and should serve as a shining beacon throughout across the entire non-professional sector.
 Whether you see the same show produced at at the Union Theatre, Young Vic, Charing Cross Theatre, Jermyn Street Theatre or any other professional off-West End/Fringe venue, it will not get any better than this.
 Amateur groups around the capital pay attention; this is how to put on a musical!
 This fifty-eight-year-old show (which also played the West End in 1963) makes a fitting return to London and is probably as close to earning a ‘professional’ tag as you can get.